thabz/RayGay/README.md

 # Get hacking

+On a Mac you need the following to build.

+`brew install autoconf automake libtool`

 The C++ source code is in `src`.
 Compile with

     ./autogen
     ./configure
     make
     sudo make install

 The unit-tests are in `test`.
 Run them with